 On March 28, 2017, AncestryDNA rolled out a novel and exciting feature called Genetic Communities — GCs for short — as part of their standard DNA test (no additional fee).
+(Note: I earn a small commission if you purchase through the links in this post.
+The cost is the same for you.
+Click here for more information.)
 They are like nothing we’ve seen before in genetic genealogy!
 As such, they’re a bit hard to describe at first: much more focused than an ethnicity group, which may date to hundreds or thousands of years in the past, and broader than just the DNA relatives on your match list, which typically trace back only a handful of generations.

 What is a Genetic Community?

 Genetic Communities are defined by clusters of people who share long IBD (identical-by-descent) segments of DNA.
 AncestryDNA‘s White Paper on GCs doesn’t define “long”, but the scientific paper on which the method is based specifies that the total shared amount of DNA is 12 cM or more.
 (Because scientific papers are rather dense, I wrote a layperson’s summary that you can read here.)
 Members of a community may also match people outside the cluster, but their connections to people within the cluster are more numerous and stronger.
 You won’t match everyone in a GC to which you belong, but everyone in the group matches other people in it.

 The communities aren’t defined by ethnicity, rather by the relationship patterns of the people within them.
 Multiple GCs can be found within a given ethnicity.
 For example, there are 16 Irish GCs grouped into three broader clusters (Ulster, Connacht, and Munster).